 A radiologic technologist that specializes in the use of X-rays to create images of the body is a radiographer.
 Radiographers perform a wide variety of diagnostic X-ray procedures, including examinations of the skeletal system, the chest and abdomen.
 They administer contrast media to visualize the gastrointestinal tract and genitourinary system.
 They also assist the radiologist during more specialized contrast media procedures, such as those used to visualize the spinal cord (myelography) and the joint spaces (arthrography).

-DeKalb Medical’s School of Radiologic Technology offers radiology courses to prepare students to take the national American Registry of Radiologic Technologists (ARRT) exam.
+Emory Decatur Hospital’s School of Radiologic Technology offers radiology courses to prepare students to take the national American Registry of Radiologic Technologists (ARRT) exam.
 Upon completion of the radiology courses and passing the exam, the graduate becomes a registered radiologic technologist (radiographer): R.T.
 (R).
-Students in DeKalb Medical’s radiology courses have access to the latest available knowledge, skills and equipment.
+Students in Emory Decatur Hospital’s radiology courses have access to the latest available knowledge, skills and equipment.
 As part of a hospital team with a reputation for excellence in medical care, our graduates are assets to their profession.

 means our students have the opportunity to obtain an Associate of Science (A.S.) degree in radiologic technology.